Visas, documents, and passports

 How to apply for a visa?

-If you need a visa to enter the Schengen area, you should apply for one from the country in Europe you will visit first or spend the most time in.
-If the European country you intend to visit is not part of the Schengen area, you must apply for a visa directly at the embassy or consulate of that country in your country of residence.
+If you need a visa to enter the Schengen Area, you should apply for one from the European country you intend to visit.
+If the European country you intend to visit is not part of the Schengen Area, you must apply for a visa directly at the embassy or consulate of that country in your country of residence.

-Before applying for the visa, take a moment to consider which specific visa aligns with your requirements.
+Before applying for a visa, consider which specific visa aligns with your requirements.
 There are several types, though the most common is a tourist visa.

 To make the process simple, here is an overview of the steps you will need to take:

-• Most Schengen countries will have an embassy or consulate near you.
+- Most Schengen countries will have an embassy or consulate near you.
 It can happen, however, that one Schengen country outsources visa processing to another one, so do a simple online search to see if that applies to your home country.
-It’s also possible that the Schengen country in question has a visa center instead of an embassy or consulate.
+It’s also possible that instead of an embassy or consulate, the Schengen country in question has a visa center.
 This can also be determined with a simple online search.

 Important: Even if you have a valid visa, remember to bring your supporting documents with you to Europe.
 You might be asked at the border for proof of lodging, means, and return passage.